besteekmen/CG-RayTracer/README.md

 * IDE: VStudio 2021

 #### Features:
-We have implemented all mandatory features requested in this assignment.
+We have implemented all mandatory features and BONUS features requested in this assignment.
 Mandatory Features: All
-BONUS features: No BONUS features were asked in this assignment
+BONUS features: Projective Light Source

-***Note:*** We have replaced the scene in a_instances.cpp with our BVH for acceleration which has significantly shortened the rendering time (25s).
+***Note:*** We have edited the renderCornellboxA in a_lighting.cpp by replacing three point lights to projective lights to generate the projective light pictures.
+The originalfile is preserved with additional header for the projective light source.
+To generate the same image, basically point light sources may be replaced.

 #### Theoretical:
-We have submitted the theoretical part on MS Teams, we solved all the theoretical questions (both required and BONUS).
+We have submitted the theoretical part on MS Teams.

 #### Tests:

-We have tested our code both on a Windows (development platform) and a Linux system and we have generated the result image in both with no problem.
+We have tested our code both on a Windows (development platform) and a Linux system and we have generated the result images in both with no problem.

 * Test platform 1: Windows 11, C++ 17.
 * Test platform 2: Ubuntu 16.04 LTS, C++ 17